grpc/grpc-swift/Sources/GRPCReflectionService/Documentation.docc/ReflectionServiceTutorial.md

 }
 ```

-You can also send requests to the services with gRPCurl:
+You can send requests to the services with gRPCurl:

 ```sh
 $ grpcurl -d '{ "text": "test" }' -plaintext localhost:1234 echo.Echo.Get